-All the services I mentioned above (which are a handful of what’s available, I know, but I think they cover the basics) are wonderful, highly focused and have clear profiles, audiences and scenarios for use.
-Although people sometimes make up new ways to use these services, most users do the same kind of things in the same ways.
+The services I mentioned above (which are but a handful of what’s available, I know, but I think they cover the basics) are wonderful, highly focused and have clear profiles, audiences and scenarios for use.
+Although people sometimes make up new ways to use these services, most users do the same kind of things in the same ways on each service.

-If you were instead writing a poem, an essay, or even a book, you would think very hard of word choices, possible recipients (but with less certainty), how the text will age in the years to come and who, if anyone, is going to publish it.
+If you were instead writing a poem, an essay, or even a book, you would spend a lot of time thinking on word choices, possible recipients (but with less certainty), how the text will age in the years to come and who, if anyone, is going to publish it.
 On social media you already have a “contract” with your publisher, and the terms are rather clear.
-If you write a text because you are interested in writing a text for the sake of writing, publishing, sharing, audience and reception comes later.
+If you write a text because you are interested in writing a text for the sake of writing, things such as publishing, sharing, audience and reception come later.
 These factors may be on your mind, but you have less control of them and they – possibly – have less influence on your writing.

 Enter blogging!
 Or, rather, hello again blogging!
-(It’s been around for a while, and is nothing new really, but I think it still has something going for it).
-When blogging you have a better view of who your audience might be than when writing a book/text/poem/etc, but not in the way you would on social media.
-You also have complete freedom in layout, using images, formatting text and in the length and format of your text.
+(It’s been around for a while, and is not really a new thing anymore, but I think it still has something going for it).
+When blogging you have a better view of who your audience might be than when you are writing a book/text/poem/etc, but still not quite in the way you would on social media.
+You also have complete and total freedom concerning layout, using images, formatting text and the length and format of your text.
 One line is sufficient.
 An image and a comment is a post.
 Two thousand words on Hegel and Kant are equally valid, and – depending on your blog’s focus and readership – equally likely to meet its audience.

 This is exciting to me!
-With the abundance of cheap hosting available today, the great blogging platforms available (WordPress among others), the quality of free themes, the spell checking aids you can get for free and the speed of internet connections in many areas of the world anyone wanting to write and “publish” – i.e. have their text potentially read by others in a nicer format than an email or a text file – are not only free to do so, but have all the tools they need (just add time and ambition).
-In this scenario the social media are most useful as channels for information gathering or opinion research, and as marketing channels.
+With the abundance of cheap hosting available today, the great blogging platforms available (WordPress among others), the quality of free themes, the spell checkers you can get for free and the speed of internet connections in many areas of the world, anyone wanting to write and “publish” – i.e. have their text potentially read by others in a nicer format than an email or a text file – are not only free to do so, but have all the tools they need (just add time and ambition).
+In this scenario the social media are most useful as channels for information gathering or for researching opinions, and of course as marketing channels.